-What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")
+What does the process data tell you?
+What did you do for Whom? (process data describes the way programs are • Parent attendance at events increased greatly conducted; provides evidence of participant • students enjoyed recognition events for their achievement involvement in programs; answers the • Numerous opportunities for students to participate in school activities, question "What did you do for whom?")
+Field Day, Performances